-Professor Ann Dale, Principal Investigator, holds a Canada Research Chair in Sustainable Community Development at Royal Roads University, School of Environment and Sustainability.
+Professor Ann Dale, Principal Investigator, held her university's first Canada Research Chair in Sustainable Community Development at Royal Roads University, School of Environment and Sustainability from 2004-2014.
 A former Trudeau Fellow Alumna (2004), she is a Fellow of the World Academy of Arts and Science, chairs the Canadian Consortium for Sustainable Development Research (CCSDR), a Board Member of the World Fisheries Trust. and the founder of the National Environmental Treasure (the NET).
 Current research interests include governance, social capital and agency, biodiversity conservation, place-based and virtual sustainable communities.
 She is a recipient of the 2001 Policy Research Initiative Award for Outstanding Contribution to Public Policy for her book, At the edge: sustainable development in the 21st century.
 Professor Dale is actively experimenting with research dissemination and social media, and has recently launched HEADTalks.

 Nancy Averill is a policy wonk, convener and writer.
 As Director of Research and Methodology at the Public Policy Forum she undertakes research on a host of public sector policy and management issues and convenes leaders from all sectors of Canadian society to find collaborative solutions to public policy challenges.
 She has published on natural resource management, ocean policy, climate change and a host of governance and public sector management issues.
 Her career has spanned both the public and private sector and has included policy and management experience at the National Roundtable on the Environment and the Economy and the National Advisory Board on Science and Technology.
 Her career began at the City of Ottawa in community development where she developed a healthy respect for the wisdom of citizens in making collective decisions on planning issues.